Lydia Becker: Role in women's suffrage

 The Journal was the most popular publication relating to women's suffrage in 19th-century Britain.
 Roger Fulford, in his study of the movement Votes for Women: The Story of a Struggle, writes: "The history of the decades from 1860 to 1890 – so far as women's suffrage is concerned – is the history of Miss Becker."
 The Journal published speeches from around the country, both within and outside of Parliament.
 Becker published her correspondence with her supporters and her opponents, notably in 1870, when she chastised the MP for Caernarvonshire after he voted against a proposal offering women the vote.

 In 1880, Becker and co-workers campaigned in the Isle of Man for the right of women to vote in the House of Keys elections.
 Unexpectedly, they were successful and they secured for women voting rights in the Isle of Man for the first time in the elections of March 1881.
 Becker became the chair of the Central Committee of the National Society for Women's Suffrage.
 This organisation had been formed in 1871 to lobby parliament.
 Other committee members included Helen Blackburn, Millicent Fawcett, Jessie Boucherett, Eva McLaren, Margaret Bright Lucas, Priscilla Bright McLaren and Frances Power Cobbe.

 Becker differed from many early feminists in her disputation of essentialised femininity.
 Arguing there was no natural difference between the intellect of men and women, Becker was a vocal advocate of a non-gendered education system in Britain.
 She also differed with many suffrage activists in arguing more strenuously for the voting rights of unmarried women.
 Women connected to husbands and stable sources of income, Becker believed, were less desperately in need of the vote than widows and single women.
 This attitude made her the target of frequent ridicule in newspaper commentary and editorial cartoons.

 Death and legacy

-In 1890 Becker visited the spa town of Aix-les-Bains, where she fell ill and died of diphtheria, aged 63.
+Ill of health by 1890, Lydia decided upon a rest cure at Bath.

+In June she travelled to the French spa town of Aix-les-Bains, for further treatment.
+Friends by this time were concerned for Lydia's health and her ability to complete the long journey.
+From there she travelled to Chamonix in the Savoy Alps for a week and arrived at St Gervais Les Bains on 6 July.

+Ill health continued to take a toll and doctors from Gervais recommended Lydia travel the 40 miles to Geneva to see a specialist.
+Having deteriorated further, Lydia died in Geneva on 18 July 1890, reportedly of diphtheria, aged 63.
+She was buried in the Geneva cemetery of St George on 21 July.